ShashankGupta10/Academia/README.md

 ## Usage

-- Access the platform through your web browser at `http://localhost:5000` (by default).

 - Create user accounts for students and teachers.

 - Explore the features of the platform, including assignment submission, video calls, chat, and announcements.